mgattozzi/mgattozzi/posts/executable-wasm.md

       … (referring to your original tweet)">
 </a>

-Which led to this tweet:
+Which led to this tweet: # not sure about

 <a href="https://twitter.com/mgattozzi/status/974810805043679233">
   <img class="center-block img-responsive"